JetBrains-Research/astminer/docs/storages.md

 ### Code2seq

-Extract paths from each AST and save in the code2seq format.
+Extracts paths from each AST and save in the code2seq format.
 The output is `path_context.c2s` file, which is generated for every holdout.
 Each line starts with a label followed by a sequence of space-separated triples.
 Each triple contains comma-separated IDs of the start token, path node types, and end token.